 The LC meets monthly, September through May, to preview upcoming FAN events and to explore best practices for promoting FAN programming within their various communities (school, professional, civic, and personal).

-Liaisons volunteer at our events, and promote FAN events within their various networks using best practices.
+Liaisons promote FAN events within their various networks using best practices.